forfudan/MojoMiji/src/miji/start/hello.md

 # My first Mojo program

-Now we have set up everything (finally).
+Now we have set up everything, finally.
 In this chapter, let's write our first Mojo program and run it.

 [[toc]]